OwenMelbz/owenmelbz.github.io/_posts/1000-1-5-sandra-reynolds.md

 layout: default
 title: Sandra Reynolds
 description: An iPad app for models to showcase their portfolio on the move and for agencies to create short-lists.
+excerpt: An iPad application allowing models and actors to showcase their tailored portfolios, CVs and casting shots for when they're on the move or auditioning for work.
 preview: /images/sandra-reynolds/thumbnail.svg
 class: sandy
 ---